uviclibraries/gen-ai-research/1-prompts-ideas.md

   - Better: "Give me a lighthearted weather update for Paris, France, with a humorous twist."
 5. **Incorporate examples** or analogies to clarify complex concepts:
   - Poor: "Explain cyclones."
-  - Better: "Explain how cyclones form, using the example of Cyclone Nisarga."
+  - Better: "Explain how cyclones form, using the example of Cyclone Nisarga.
+Please provide sources."
 6. **Limit Scope** to focus on a specific topic or task to prevent overly broad responses:
   - Poor: "Tell me everything about weather."
   - Better: "Provide an overview of the factors that influence the formation of thunderstorms."
 7. **Test and Iterate** by experimenting with different variations of your prompt to see which yields the best results:
   - Initial: "Weather in London."
-  - Refined: "What is the weather forecast for London, UK, for the upcoming weekend, including any weather warnings?"
+  - Refined: "What is the weather forecast for London, UK, for the upcoming weekend, including any weather warnings?
+Provide sources."
 9. **Prompt Chaining** by using the output of one prompt as the input for another to build on responses or refine results:
   - First Prompt: "What are the key factors that affect local weather conditions?"
-  - Second Prompt (using first response): "Considering those factors, what is the likely weather forecast for San Francisco next week?"
+  - Second Prompt (using first response): "Considering those factors, what is the likely weather forecast for San Francisco next week?
+Provide sources."
 10. **Leverage Precedents** by incorporating elements of successful prompts you've used in the past:
 <br><img src="images/1-weather-student.jpeg" style="float:right;width:320px;height:320px;" alt="A GenAI created picture of a student learning about the weather">
   - Previous Successful Prompt: "Explain the concept of **El Niño** and its impact on global weather patterns."
-  - New Prompt (leveraging precedent): "Explain the concept of **La Niña** and its impact on global weather patterns."
+  - New Prompt (leveraging precedent): "Explain the concept of **La Niña** and its impact on global weather patterns.
+Provide sources."
 11. **Create an Image** in Copilot.
 The image to the right was created by Copilot using the prompt below.
 (Note: The free version ChatGPT (3.5) as of March 2024 does not allow users to generate images):
   - Successful prompt: "Create an image of a grade 2 student learning about the weather."